 Program Development for Museums and Cultural Institutions

 Museums are increasingly interested in helping their communities grapple with complex challenges such as mental health and trauma.
 And yet, museums are not psychotherapeutic environments.
 In particular, the systems and staffing of museums are not designed nor equipped to promote the emotional safety, containment, and counselling that are often required to assist people in navigating trauma.
 Museum practitioners do not have the training to safely support a visitor in a state of traumatic decompensation, panic, overwhelm, dissociation, or freezing.
 My work with museums is focused on researching this new area of museum practice and bridging the skill gap, so that museums can support and protect both visitors and staff in the context of exhibitions that activate strong emotions.
 My colleagues and I have published a book based on our research in this area.
 My own work, which focuses on trauma in particular, has been noted by museum industry voices such as Art Museum Teaching: A Showcase for Reflective Practice.
-Organizations in this group include the 9/11 Memorial and Museum, the Derby Museums Trust, the Happy Museum Project, the Royal Ontario Museum, the Montreal Museum of Fine Arts, Snapping the Stiletto, the Vancouver Art Gallery, and many others.
+Organizations in this group include the 9/11 Memorial and Museum, the Derby Museums Trust, the Happy Museum Project, the Royal Ontario Museum, the Montreal Museum of Fine Arts, Snapping the Stiletto, the Vancouver Art Gallery, the Canadian Museum of History, the Canadian War Museum, and many others.